Tackling PMP®-style Exam Questions

 “You have just been notified that there is an issue with the product you are developing for a customer.
 The team has said that the change will result in the project being extended by three weeks.
 Although you think the work would be good for the customer you are worried about the time impact.
 What should you do NEXT?”

 This really puts you on the spot.
-The team have suggested making a change.
+The team has suggested making a change.
 Straightaway, as the Project Manager, you need to ensure that appropriate change control procedures are followed.
 You also need to be aware of your stakeholders and you really should discuss things with the customer before making any decision.
 Also, read the question carefully: it wants to know what you should do next?
 Several of the given answers may be plausible.
 If that is the case, you need to prioritize them.
 In this case, the four options given are:

 - Decide not to make the change because of the delay it would add to the project.